-But what about Facebook as a search engine?
-And can you do Facebook SEO?
-In this post, we do a deep dive into these topics.
+But have you considered Facebook as a search engine?
+And is there such a thing Facebook search SEO?
+In this post, I’ll do a deep dive into these topics.

 What is Facebook Search?

-Put simply, it’s how you search for something on Facebook.
+Put simply, Facebook Search is exactly what it sounds like: It’s how you search for something on Facebook.

 In fact, you’ve likely used it before to search for friends or pages – and likely not much else.

-But Facebook Search has a lot more going for it than simply finding friends; thanks in part to the introduction of Facebook Graph search in 2013.
+Facebook Search has a lot more going for it than simply finding friends, thanks in part to the introduction of Facebook Graph search in 2013.

-In theory, this was really cool.
-It meant that you can type in something like “friends of friends who like hiking and live in Australia,” and return accurate results.
+In theory, this meant that you can type in something like “friends of friends who like hiking and live in Australia,” and return accurate results.

 In practice, it was met with controversy and privacy concerns from users worldwide.
 Though it has undergone some changes, Facebook kept the basic principles of Graph search, and using it, people can search for very specific things and people.

 What Do People Search For Using Facebook Search?

 The options are almost endless here as Facebook serves up tons of results